·

 A Recipe Passed Down

-This lamb shank pie comes straight from my grandmother’s recipe collection — the kind where recipes are carefully cut out of magazines and kept safe because they’re simply too good to lose.
+This lamb shank pie recipe comes straight from my grandmother’s collection — the kind where recipes are carefully cut out of magazines and kept safe because they’re simply too good to lose.

 The original recipe was published in Huisgenoot and submitted by Hendrik Conradie (although I’m not quite sure when).
 Somewhere along the way, it became ours.

-Why This Lamb Shank Pie Works
+Why This Lamb Shank Pie Recipe Works

-• Slow-cooked lamb that’s tender and full of flavour
+• Slow cooked lamb that’s tender and full of flavour

 • A rich, creamy savoury sauce